-6.3.4.1 rdWRMP19 schemes
+6.3.4.1 fWRMP19 (Expected Future) schemes

-For the majority of schemes proposed in the rdWRMP19 the assessment found that there are no pathways for impacts to SSSIs, or that there is suitable mitigation available to ensure that there is a residual neutral effect during construction and/ or operation.
+For the majority of schemes proposed in the fWRMP19 the assessment found that there are no pathways for impacts to SSSIs, or that there is suitable mitigation available to ensure that there is a residual neutral effect during construction and/ or operation.

-The assessment identified three schemes with the potential for a negative effect on a SSSI during construction and these are:
+The assessment identified four schemes with the potential for a negative effect on a SSSI during construction and these are:

-- AFF-RTR-WRZ4-4011: Abingdon to Iver 2 (50MI/d) (Delivery in 2041) - AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50MI) (Delivery in 2053) - AFF-RES-WRZ5-0809 : Birds Green Reservoir (Delivery in 2078)
+- AFF-RTR-WRZ4-4011: Abingdon to Iver 2 (50MI/d) (Delivery in 2042) - AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50Ml) (Delivery in 2054) - AFF-ASR-WRZ6-0174: Egham ASR (Delivery in 2076) - AFF-RES-WRZ5-0809: Birds Green Reservoir (Delivery in 2077)

-AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50MI) and AFF-RTR-WRZ4-4011: Abingdon to Iver 2 (50MI/d) both rely on a new pipeline within the Affinity Water supply area that passes adjacent to the Wraysbury No.1 Gravel Pit SSSI.
+AFF-RTR-WRZ1-4010: Abingdon Reservoir to Harefield Transfer (50Ml) and AFF-RTR-WRZ4-4011: Abingdon to Iver 2 (50Ml/d) both rely on a new pipeline within the Affinity Water supply area that passes adjacent to the Wraysbury No.1 Gravel Pit SSSI.
 There is the potential for disturbance (dust emissions, noise and light) that could affect the interest features (wintering Gadwall).